Top 5 Electrical Safety Tips for Homeowners & Landlords

 Electrical issues need to be addressed.
-Not only can homeowners receive quite a shock from overloaded circuits or worn-out insulation, but an electrical problem, such as an outdated breaker, can lead to a fire.
+Not only can homeowners receive quite a shock from overloaded circuits or worn-out insulation (no pun intended), but an electrical problem, such as an outdated breaker, can lead to a fire.
 Homeowners need to be aware of how to keep their home safe from electrical problems and keep an eye out for a range of electrical hazards.
 It is also important to realize when to call for professional help.

-Homeowners can address a number of these issues and avoid dealing with a potential fire hazard in their home.
-Protect yourself and your family with the following electrical safety tips.
+Homeowners and landlords can address a number of these issues and avoid dealing with a potential fire hazard in their home.
+Protect yourself and your family with the following electrical five safety tips.

 1. A Stubborn Breaker Should Not Be Forced

 You reset the breaker.
 It then immediately trips.
 Do not attempt to reset it again.
 This problem could be due to one of two reasons.
 On one hand, the electrical load on that breaker could be too large.
-On the other hand, the tripping is a result of a severe electrical problem.
+On the other hand, tripping could be a result of a severe electrical problem.
 Force that breaker again and you may be dealing with a fire in your home.
-Tripping of breakers are meant to protect the homeowner.
+Tripping of breakers is meant to protect the homeowner.
 Call an electrician to investigate the problem.

 2. A Warm Outlet Could Be A Sign Of An Overloaded Outlet